Celebrating Sixteen Years Online.

 • Sample Owner's 'Request for Quotes' Letter to Builders

-If you would like to review an example of our design work up to this point, and Inquiry Packet or Estimating Plans are available for the designs listed on our Plans List page.
+If you would like to review an example of our design work up to this point, Estimating Plans are available for any of the designs listed on our Plans List page.

 Stage III - The Building Plans

 During 'Stage III' the remaining design work is completed.
-With additional owner and builder feedback, further decisions can be made with regard to equipment and finish in order to accommodate the overall budget for the project.
+With additional owner and builder feedback, further decisions can be made with regard to equipment and finish as needed.

-The drawings and Vessel Specification are refined to include any requested changes, then the remaining drawings are completed in order to create a final Building Plans package.
-These several drawings will finally settle the interior and exterior details, the machinery arrangement, the deck plan, the scantlings, the construction sections, and all of the boat's final dimensions.
+The drawings, Equipment List and Vessel Specification are refined and the remaining drawings are completed in order to create a final Building Plans package.
+These drawings and documents will finalize the interior and exterior details, the machinery arrangement, the deck plan, scantlings, construction sections, the boat's final dimensions and hull shape, and the as-designed displacement, range, performance, hydrostatics and stability.

 • Outboard Profile: Sail plan or other exterior details of the hull